aidkor/aidkor/README.md

 Welcome to my GitHub!
-I’m passionate about programming, emerging technologies, and their impact on society.
-I aim to drive positive change through ethical, inclusive, and accessible tech solutions.
+The main focus is laying on developing inclusive and accessible solutions for societal impact.

 ## About Me
  - 🎓 Bachelor's degree in software engineering.